 The words ‘art deco’, ‘abattoir’, and ‘Shanghai’ are not ones you usually find in the same sentence but on a hot summers morning in China’s second most populous city I found myself in one of the most curious architectural relics you could imagine; a 1930’s former slaughterhouse beautifully crafted from concrete in a style most unbecoming of China’s usual mausoleums to the uncouth.

 Located in the historic Hongkou District, 1933 Shanghai (上海1933老场坊) was built amidst the vibrant urban landscape of pre-communist Shanghai.
-Designed originally by British architects, and built in 1933 by Chinese developers, the building was originally intended for use as a slaughterhouse but served a number of purposes over the years from medicine factory, cold storage facility, to its current incarnation as a ‘commercial hub for creative industries’.
+Designed originally by British architects, and built in 1933 by Chinese developers, the building was originally intended for use as a slaughterhouse but served a number of purposes over the years from medicine factory, and cold storage facility, to its current incarnation as a ‘commercial hub for creative industries’.

 Concrete is one of the hardest building materials to use in an aesthetically pleasing way since by its very nature is cold, hard and difficult to mould in unconventional ways.
-Despite this the original architect managed to find a way to fulfil its practical mission as an abattoir, yet also incorporate decorative elements such as the ‘flowering columns’ seen above and below.
+Despite this, the original architect managed to find a way to fulfil its practical mission as an abattoir, yet also incorporate decorative elements such as the ‘flowering columns’ seen above and below.

 Built around a central atrium, which served as the abattoir’s workshops, each floor is connected to an outer shell by a series of interlocking ramps, bridges, and spiral staircases which were designed to control the flow of both people and cattle being processed through the building.

 Looking down at the concrete abyss one is reminded of M. C. Escher’s famous drawings of impossible constructs where stairs ascend and descend in an infinite loop.
-With so many different paths to choose from it’s easy to loose your bearings.
+With so many different paths to choose from it’s easy to lose your bearings.

-After the RMB100 million restoration you can’t blame people from wanting to make the space earn its keep but it must have been so much nicer before the likes of the ‘Ferrari Owner’s Club’ had moved in.
+After the RMB100 million restoration you can’t blame people for wanting to make the space earn its keep but it must have been so much nicer before the likes of the ‘Ferrari Owner’s Club’ had moved in.
 Some of its original charm and mystique has certainly been lost.

-The owners seem to be straying down the path of trying to attract the nouveau riche rather than being a cultural center in the truest form.
+The owners seem to be straying down the path of trying to attract the nouveau riche rather than being a cultural centre in the truest form.
 Poorly constructed ‘design’ shops and overpriced restaurants seem to be permeating what could have otherwise been a very successful urban renewal project.

-Despite this the classic architecture with Art Deco styling and beautiful geometric motifs is well worth a visit and seems to be particularly popular with amateur photographers all searching for the best angles to try to capture this unruly monster.
+Despite this, the classic architecture with Art Deco styling and beautiful geometric motifs is well worth a visit and seems to be particularly popular with amateur photographers all searching for the best angles to try to capture this unruly monster.

-Strangely enough I noticed advertisements for couples to get their wedding photo taken here which seemed peculiar to say the least!
+Strangely enough, I noticed advertisements for couples to get their wedding photo taken here which seemed peculiar to say the least!
 Still, if you’re looking for something a little different…

-Another concrete masterpieces you might like to check out is the University of East Anglia in my hometown of Norwich (UK) whose Grade II listed ‘ziggurat‘ accommodation terraces have become iconic in their own right.
+Another concrete masterpiece you might like to check out is the University of East Anglia in my hometown of Norwich (UK) whose Grade II listed ‘ziggurat‘ accommodation terraces have become iconic in their own right.